utxostack/ckb-bitcoin-spv/docs/Design.md

 - The full data of the header, or its hash.
 - The height of the header.

-If the PoW of the header is verified and the header is within the MMR tree on CKB, it confirms that the corresponding header is part of the Bitcoin chain.
+As the PoW of the header is verified and the header is within the MMR tree on CKB, it implies that the corresponding header is part of the Bitcoin chain.

 ### 2. On CKB, prove if a transaction is in a Bitcoin block